 In recent years it has included elements not usually associated with dance, such as speech and film.
 Born in the early 20th century, modern dance is a dance style that focuses on a dancer's own interpretations instead of structured steps, as in traditional ballet.
 Modern dance goes beyond the limitations of classical ballet and favors movements derived from the expression of their inner feelings.
 Modern dance is primarily done in bare feet with a relaxed costume.
 In the United States, several dance pioneers paved the way for American modern dance, including the legendary Martha Graham, Jose Limon and Alvin Ailey.

 PERFORMING ARTS CLASSES

 Introductory acting, covering approaches to stage movement and characterization.
 Study and preparation of a variety of roles.
 Opportunities to appear in frequent classroom scenes and possible short skits for performances.
 Monologue, two handed, and three handed scenes will be memorized and rehearsed throughout the year giving an opportunity to experience all types of styles.

-Puppetry (ages 9 and older) NEW
+Puppetry (ages 9 and older)

 Students will learn how to design and build their very own puppets, learn how to make them come to life, and perform to music just like a professional.
 They’ll learn how to play with their voices and create different characters to tell stories.
 They’ll also learn a bit of the history behind puppetry and how it has become one of the most popular forms of entertainment for centuries.

-Vocal Coaching (ages 7 and older - by Audition only)
+Vocal Coaching (ages 7 and older)